 Time will fly when you choose to travel to Verona from Birmingham Airport.
 With bars, cafés, restaurants and shops you’ll want to arrive at least 2 hours before your flight to make the most of our facilities.

 No one likes to queue, so to help you get through security as quickly as possible, we’ve created an Express Lane, which, for a small fee, will allow you to skip the general queue.
 Once you’re through security, it’s time to explore.
 Whether you want to shop, eat, or do both, you’ll be spoilt for choice.

 Our shops cater to everything from last minute travel essentials to gifts for a loved one.
 Boots has health and beauty essentials, if you need any electricals, Dixons Travel is your best bet, and World Duty Free has great brands at discount prices.
 We’ve got fashion stores like JD Sports, Kurt Geiger and Accessorize too.

 Once you’ve had a browse and picked up some sweets from WHSmith, it’s time to get some food.
 Whether you want to take something onboard with you or would like a sit-down meal in the terminal, we’ve got great options.
 Wrapchic, M&S Food to Go and Pret a Manger are recommended if you want to grab and go.
 Burger King is often a favourite amongst kids, or why not enjoy a proper meal at Frankie & Benny’s, Giraffe or Wetherspoon?
 Discover all of our bars, cafés and restaurants.

-Whether you’re travelling for business or leisure, you may want to make use of one of our four airport lounges.
+Whether you’re travelling for business or leisure, you may want to make use of one of our five airport lounges.
 Complimentary food & drink, unlimited WiFi, quiet zones, runway views and charging points – what more could you need?